 One of the most fascinating thing about lighthouses in the Faroe Islands is their locations.
-Lighthouses are nestled in the most incredible locations surrounded by wild nature.
+These coastal towers are nestled in the most incredible locations surrounded by wide-open spaces.
 You will find them along the coast on top of rocky cliffs and vast mountainsides.
-Lighthouses in the Faroe Islands are perfect for taking photos and a must-see attraction.
+Lighthouses in the Faroe Islands are perfect attractions when seeking an outdoor retreat in untamed nature.

 You are gonna love the view from Akraberg Lighthouse.
 The lighthouse is situated on the very tip of the Faroe Islands when looking south.

 People in the Faroe Islands have been dependent on the sea since the first Vikings settled here more than a thousand years ago.
-Lighthouses have been pivotal for guiding sailors safely back home.
+Lighthouses have been key for guiding sailors safely back home.

 Now travellers are starting to notice the iconic locations of lighthouses in the Faroe Islands.
-If you are into photography or interested in exploring stunning sights, we recommend you to see these lighthouses.
+If you are into photography or want to explore stunning sights, we recommend you to see these lighthouses.